hagne/jupyter_nbextensions_configurator/src/jupyter_nbextensions_configurator/static/nbextensions_configurator/readme.md

    * `input_type`,    controls the type of html tag used to render the parameter in the configurator UI.
 Valid values include `text`, `textarea`, `checkbox`, [html5 input tags such as `number`, `url`, `color`, ...], plus a final type of `list`
    * `list_element`,  a dictionary with the same `default` and `input_type` keys as a `Parameters` entry, used to render each element of the list for parameters with input_type `list`
    * finally, extras such as `min`, `step` and `max` may be used by `number` tags for validation
+ * `ParametersSection`, which config section the nbextension parameters are stored in (if unspecified, the value of `Section` is used).
-* `tags`,             a list of string tags describing the nbextension, to allow for filtering
+ * `tags`,             a list of string tags describing the nbextension, used as keywords for filtering, in addition to the name and description.

 Example: